Salary calculator. Gross and net.

 Breakdown of deductions

-- CSG (Contribution Sociale Généralisée) and CRDS (Contribution pour le Remboursement de la Dette Sociale): approximately 9.7%.
+- CSG (Contribution Sociale Généralisée) and CRDS (Contribution pour le Remboursement de la Dette Sociale): approximately 9.7% (calculated on 98.25% of gross).

 Regional specifics